What We Do:

 In her work as a chaplain Myra is committed to promoting restorative practices as a means of transforming institutional culture and resolving conflict.
-Current research involves interviewing offenders, victims and facilitators on the meaning and place of forgiveness (if any) in RJ conferences.
+Current research involves interviewing offenders, victims and facilitators on the meaning and place of forgiveness (if any) in RJ conferences

-Uses her experience of strategy and business development to help us shape our plans and turn them into action.
+Rosie uses her experience of strategy and business development to help us shape our plans and turn them into action.
 Whilst the laptop rests, Rosie takes to the garden to unwind and potter - otherwise you can find her poring over Mourinho's latest transfer deals.

-Worked in Probation for many years and introduced restorative justice to enable those who had caused harm, and those who had suffered harm to be able to move forward.
+Geoff worked in Probation for many years and introduced restorative justice to enable those who had caused harm, and those who had suffered harm to be able to move forward.
 Geoff now works with the Mint House to make restorative justice more available to those who may find it helpful.

-Provides restorative justice throughout the Thames Valley.
+Angie provides restorative justice throughout the Thames Valley.
 She's had a lifelong interest in justice and resolution.
 Prior to this she worked for 12 years as a documentary film maker for the BBC covering human rights issues around the world.